Welcome to our diamond guide. Rare, precious, and everlasting, diamonds are fascinating gemological curiosities with a rich history.

 Grading standards set by The Gemological Institute of America (GIA)

-From formation of the crystal to cutting and polishing, diamonds undergo a long journey, which leaves an individual mark on each stone.
-The diamond’s internal markings are called inclusions and surface irregularities are called blemishes.
+From formation of the crystal to cutting and polishing, diamonds undergo a long journey, leaving an individual mark on each stone.
+The diamond’s internal markings are called inclusions, while surface irregularities are called blemishes.
 Together, they’re called clarity characteristics.
-When examining diamond’s clarity, gemologists grade them on the absence of inclusions and blemishes and prescribe a rating from flawless (no inclusions or blemishes) to included (some clarity characteristics will be visible even with the naked eye).
+Gemologists grade diamond clarity based on the absence of inclusions and blemishes.
+After thorough examination, they prescribe a rating from flawless (no inclusions or blemishes) to included (some clarity characteristics will be visible even with the naked eye).

 The fewer inclusions and blemishes the diamond has, the more valuable it is considered to be.
-In contrast, diamond’s clarity characteristics are like a natural diamond’s ‘birth marks’ and are curious gemological manifestations of how they form.
+Nonetheless, clarity characteristics are like a natural diamond's 'birth marks' and are extraordinary gemological manifestations of its formation.

 VVS1, VVS2VS1, VS2Very very slightly includedVery slightly included